Personalis (PSNL)

 AI Analysis | Feedback

-Personalis (PSNL) primarily sells its advanced genomic sequencing and analytics solutions to other organizations (business-to-business or B2B) rather than directly to individuals.
-Their major customers can be categorized as follows:
+Personalis, Inc. (PSNL) primarily serves other companies and organizations rather than individuals.
+Its major customers can be categorized as follows:

 AI Analysis | Feedback